City trip to Budapest

 Budapest Great Synagogue

 This is the largest synagogue in Europe and after New York the second largest in the world.

 A great-to-see that impresses and even if you're not a believer, don't miss it!
 The synagogue is closed on Saturdays and Sunday morning there is service.
 Admission is free and for the museum you pay 4000 HUF (€ 12,00).
 The structure is already beautiful and large from the outside.
 In the narrow streets of the Jewish Quarter, the two large domes are located on towers of 43.6 meters, which form the entrance.
 The synagogue was built in Moorish architecture between 1854-1859 and has no less than 3,000 seats.

-After entering I went to visit the monuments around the synagogue first.
-Next to the synagogue lies the memorial to the 10,000 Hungarian soldiers, who fought during World War I. If you walk through you will come into the memorial garden, where thousands of Jewish are crammed together under inhumane conditions.
-That’s why you get goosebumps when you walk through this and read the stories.
-Further in the garden you will be the first to see a tree of silver, a weeping willow that has 5,000 leaves of names of Holocaust victims.
-The tree originated in memory of Raoul Wallenberg, who rescued 35,000 Jewish from the camps during World War II.
+After entering I was the first to visit the monuments around the synagogue.
+Next to the synagogue lies the memorial to the 10,000 Hungarian soldiers, who fought during World War I. If you walk through you you will come into the memorial garden, where thousands of Jews are crammed together under inhumane conditions.
+That's why you get goosebumps when you walk through this and read the stories.
+Further in the garden you will be the first to see a tree of silver, a mourning willow that has 5,000 leaves of names of Holocaust victims.
+The tree originated in memory of Raoul Wallenberg, who rescued 35,000 Jews from the camps during World War II.

 Jewish Historical Museum